GeoscienceAustralia/PyRate/docs/hpc.rst

 HPC
 ------

-It is only applicable to the Raijin HPC system of the National Computational Infrastructure.
+These instructions have been tested with the Raijin platform of the National Computational Infrastructure (NCI).
-We don't know how applicable it is to other supercomputer systems.
+The process for other HPC platforms may differ.

-Login to Raijin
+Login to Raijin:

 ::

     ssh <user_name>@raijin.nci.org.au
     git clone https://github.com/GeoscienceAustralia/PyRate.git

-Load the required Raijin  modules and fix the PYTHONPATH
+Load the required Raijin modules (this will also remove the default NCI GDAL Python bindings so we can build and use our own):

 ::

     source PyRate/utils/load_modules.sh

-Create a python virtual environment
+Create a Python virtual environment:

 ::

-    python3 -m venv PyRateVM
+    python3 -m venv ~/PyRateVenv
-    source PyRateVM/bin/activate
+    source ~/PyRateVenv/bin/activate

-Install required libraries
+Install PyRate:

 ::